nalajcie/gPhotoBooth/README.md

   ```

 6. libjpegturbo hack on Raspberry Pi
-  pygame uses libSDL, which is linked against @libjpeg.so.8@.
-On RPi there is only @libjpegturbo.so.6.2@ prebuilt.
+  pygame uses libSDL, which is linked against `libjpeg.so.8`.
+On RPi there is only `libjpegturbo.so.6.2` prebuilt.
-  If You rebuild it locally and use @LD_LIBRARY_PATH@, you will experience vast improvement in JPEG reading.
+  If You rebuild it locally and use `LD_LIBRARY_PATH`, you will experience vast improvement in JPEG reading.

   Because live view is in fact a series of JPEGs, this will result in huge FPS difference (10-12 FPS instead of 2-4).

-  TODO: include detailed steps to rebuild libjpegturbo on Pi
+  TODO: include detailed steps to rebuild libjpegturbo on Pi.

 ## Configuration
 For now configuration is hardcoded in photobooth/config.py and/or provided as commandline params (see usage).